Bumpsh/AID_uploads/readme.txt

-Hello please run these commands:

-sudo chmod +x init.AID

-sudo ./init.AID

- Then the rest is printed in your linux terminal.
+Attention!!!
+these are uploaded files by the community. execute them at your own risk!